Rosevear/MLTemplate/VEEProtoRepo/README.md

 dvc pull #Get all of the data referenced by any DVC-files in the project (dvc pull data/data.xml.dvc #Specify a particular data set or file if you want that individually)

 The above commands should suffice for general prototyping purposes (at least to start).
-DVC offers a lot more in terms of connecting the relevant code and data files otgether in a way that allows for the creation of reproducible pipelines, that may be worth looking into if that can't be handled easily enough with mlflow alone.
+DVC offers a lot more in terms of connecting the relevant code and data files together in a way that allows for the creation of reproducible pipelines, that may be worth looking into if that can't be handled easily enough with mlflow alone.
 See https://dvc.org/doc/tutorials/get-started/connect-code-and-data

+######Development Mode Installation######
+In order for the modules in the src directory to be properly accessible to the main experiment file (and to each other) they need to be on the PYTHONPATH.
+This can be done most effectively by using setuptools to install the packages (folders with an __init__.py file) they reside in into the site-packages directory, which is by default included in the PYTHONPATH.

+To install the packages run the setup.py script in the root directory (where it is located) with the develop option.
+This will forge links between the packages such that any changes to them will be reflected in the site-packages directory, so that one does not have to continually reinstall the packages after making changes to them.

+Run the following: python setup.py develop

 Project Organization
 ------------